john-johansson/tibber-realtime-monitoring/README.md

 You will need an acces token for tibber and openweathermap:

-- You can get your token from tibber [here](https://developer.tibber.com/)
+- You can get your tibber access token [here](https://developer.tibber.com/settings/accesstoken)
 - you can get a token for openweathermap [here](https://openweathermap.org/)

 You can get the acccess token from influxdb from the influxdb pod:<br>